 In 2005, a British rotor machine named Singlet (BID/60) S/N 13 was put on display at Bletchley Park in the Enigma and Friends exhibit assembled by David White and John Alexander.
+Introduced in the early 1960s to replace TYPEX, this machine was used in British government and military offices.
+There were 300 in service by 1964.
+It is extremely noisy when working.
 (Photo by Matt Russell)

 The caption at Bletchley Park reads: "Singlet was used mainly by the British intelligence services from around to the 1949/50 to the early 1980's.
 This is a 'Cold War' machine using wired rotors to achieve secure messages.
 We are very grateful to the Foreign and Commonwealth Office and GCHQ for this opportunity to show `Singlet' here at BP."

 Singlet has windows and stepping levers for ten rotors.
 The rotor tube appears to be a detachable section, labelled BID/60/3, while the base unit is labelled BID/60/1.
 There is a hint of a connection to the KL-7 in this naming of the major components .

 The BID 60 major component are named as follows with their similarity to the KL7 in parenthesis.

 The rotor tube, stepping levers and the keyboard are also all somewhat suggestive of some sort of link or common ancestry with the KL-7.
 MIke Simpson confirms that the rotors were the same and BID60 could encipher/decipher Adonis traffic by simply using 8 instead of 10 rotors, thus making the machine suitable for use between it's major UK users and also with NATO members.